vijdan-anjum/localResto/README.md

 ```
 [
   {
-    "Id": "WP",
+    "id": "WP",
     "Name": "filipino cuisine"
     "version":1
   }
 ]
 ```
 ## Sample response
-The example below is the respose in JSON when user wishes to check opening and closing time of restaurants in Winnipeg:
+The example below is the respose in JSON when user wishes to check opening and closing times of restaurants in Winnipeg:
 ```
 {
   "result":